jmimu/FITD/AITD_PakEdit/README.md

 Alone in the Dark PakEdit allows to modify PAK file for AITD and FITD.
-It is based on yaz0r's FITD PAK reading implementation.
+It is based on yaz0r's FITD PAK reading implementation, and using original PKZip 1.1 compressor.

 License